Program Safety and Security

-Our field programs are set up to expand your horizons, experience new cultures and create social impacts in causes close to your heart.
+Our field programs are designed to expand your horizons, experience new cultures, and create social impacts in causes close to your heart.
 But alongside these rewards are some risks involved in international travel that need to be understood and well managed.

 All program participants must take a comprehensive safety training course online.
 The course provides our program participants with the knowledge they need to make smart decisions while in a foreign country.
 The safety course also has a particular focus on risk areas that are not under the direct control of China House and how such risks can be mitigated.
 The training also provides guidance about wearing appropriate clothing and displaying culturally-sensitive behavior, and it also outlines the steps that our program participants need to take in the event of an emergency or serious incident.

 Once our program participants have arrived at the program destination, they will join a Program Orientation covering a wide range of topics that are important in getting to grips with the local culture and will receive a detailed briefing about risks that are specific to the program location.
 The program lead or chaperone will be on duty at all times when there are participants under 18 years of age.
 Program participants who are under 18 are not allowed to leave the group without the company of an adult chaperone.

 China House promises to do everything it reasonably can to keep our participants safe from harm.
 But just like travel anywhere, incidents and force majeure that are outside our control can occur.
 Good preparation is critical to managing these situations and our teams have been supported to develop comprehensive emergency procedures that prioritize the safety and security of our program participants.
 Emergency response procedures in each destination are reviewed, audited and refined on a regular basis and we are constantly making improvements.

 Every program participant receives detailed briefings about what to do in the unlikely event of an emergency.
 Program participants have emergency contact phone numbers (local police office, hospital, embassy, etc. ) so they can get help quickly if they need it, as well as from the program lead.